tree-sitter/tree-sitter/docs/section-6-contributing.md

 3. PATCH version when bugs are fixed.

+Grammars on major version zero (0.x.y) should increment the minor version when changes break direct consumers.

 Versioned grammar releases are generally published to NPM and Cargo.

 ### Tree-sitter Dependency